-The difference between Soft link vs Hard link
+Difference between Soft link vs Hard link

 |S.No||Soft Link||Hard Link|

-|1||The soft link is similar to the file shortcut on Windows.||Hard link is a mirror copy of the original file.|
+|1||Soft link is similar to the file shortcut in Windows.||Hard link is a mirror copy of the original file.|

-|2||Soft link can be called Symbolic link or symlink.||Hard link has no other name|
+|2||Soft link can be referred as Symbolic link or symlink.||Hard link has no other names.|

-|3||Changes in both file are reflected in the other.||It's like a soft link.|
+|3||Changes in both the files will reflect simultaneously.||It is like a soft link.|

-|4||Soft links can be created on different file systems.||Hard link can only be made on the same file system.|
+|4||Soft links can be created on different file systems.||Hard link can only be created on the same file system.|

-|5||Can create a soft link to files and directories||Only files can be linked|
+|5||Soft link can be created to files and directories||Only files can be linked|

 |6||It has different inode number and file permissions compared to the original file.||It has the same inode number and file permissions.|